kunstmusik/hex_osc_shift_mod/shift.md

 # Shift

+This section involves techniques related to bitwise operations, namely:

+* left-shift
+* right-shift (arithmetic, logical)
+* bitwise-AND
+* bitwise-OR
+* bitwise-XOR (exclusive or)

+While there are other operations working with bits (bitwise-NOT, rotations, etc.), I have not yet mapped out usage of these operations.
+This document will be updated once they have been explored further.

+## Source Signals

 * Powers of 2 rule bit sequences

 * Rate of change, dealing with powers of 2 for change